 Topics vary, determined by the special interests and needs of students and the expertise of faculty.

 COMM 499.
 Independent Study (Credits vary 1-3)

-Prerequisites: COMM 201 and senior standing and consent of instructor and Department Chair.
+Prerequisites: Consent of Instructor and Department Chair.
 Independent research done in consultation with a member of the faculty.